niklaushirt/cp4waiops-gitops/README.md

       selfHeal: true
 ```

-You can either use the provided scripts to install them or create the application directly in ArgoCD.
+You should use the provided installer.

 ## Make it your own